HassenHichri/Exploring-cities-based-on-users-reviews/ReadMe.md

 #References

-This work was inspired by the work done by Ryan Baker and Sam Tokheim from UC Berkley School of Information (http://www.ischool.berkeley.edu/courses/i290-dma) and "Generating Recommendation Dialogs by Extracting Information from User Reviews" done by Dan Jurafsky, Adam Vogel and Kevin Reschke (http://nlp.stanford.edu/projects/yelp.shtml)
+This work was inspired by the work done by Ryan Baker and Sam Tokheim from UC Berkley School of Information (http://www.ischool.berkeley.edu/courses/i290-dma) and "Generating Recommendation Dialogs by Extracting Information from User Reviews" done by Dan Jurafsky, Adam Vogel and Kevin Reschke from Stanford University (http://nlp.stanford.edu/projects/yelp.shtml)